 LunaMetrics – Blog

 I have gone to LunaMetrics many times for answers to specific questions.
-They do a great job explaining how calculations are made, how specific softwares work, and much more!
+They do a great job explaining how calculations are made, how specific software works, and much more!

 Learning Technical Things

-If you are interested in learning very specific skills, checkout this list of resources.
-If you’re interesting in learning Google Analytics or Adobe Analytics, they have their own sections further down the page.
+If you are interested in learning very specific skills, check out this list of resources.
+If you’re interested in learning Google Analytics or Adobe Analytics, they have their own sections further down the page.